Opportunistic Infections (OIs) still remain a major cause of morbidity and death in children with either malignant or nonmalignant disease.

-OIs are defined as those due to bacteria, fungi, viruses or parasites that normally do not cause disease, but become pathogenic when the body's defense system is impaired.
+OIs are defined as those infections occurring due to bacteria, fungi, viruses or commensal organisms that normally inhabit the human body and do not cause a disease in healthy people, but become pathogenic when the body's defense system is impaired.
 OIs can also be represented by unusually severe infections caused by common pathogens.
-An OI could present itself at the onset of a primary immunodeficiency sindrome as a life –threatening event.
-More often OI is a therapy-associated complication in patients needing immunosuppressive treatment, among long-term hospitalized patients or in children undergo bone marrow or solid organ transplantation.
+An OI could present itself at the onset of a primary immunodeficiency syndrome as a life-threatening event.
+More often, OI is a therapyassociated complication in patients needing immunosuppressive treatment, among long-term hospitalised patients or in children who undergo bone marrow or solid organ transplantation.

-Aim of the present review is to provide a comprehensive and ‘easy to read’ text that briefly summarises the current available knowledge about OIs in order to define when an infection should be considered as opportunistic in pediatrics as a result of an underlying congenital or acquired immune-deficit.
+The aim of the present review is to provide a comprehensive and ‘easy to read’ text that briefly summarises the currently available knowledge about OIs in order to define when an infection should be considered as opportunistic in pediatrics as a result of an underlying congenital or acquired immune-deficit.

 [http://dx.doi.org/10.1136/annrheumdis-2015-207841] [PMID: 26395500]